markashleybell/rpi-stat/README.md

 # Raspberry Pi Smart Thermostat

-This is the software for my RPi start thermostat project.
+This is the software for my RPi smart thermostat project.

+## Project Summary

+- `core`: Common types and constants used across all projects.
+- `db`: Database schema (used for logging temperature data)
+- `rpi-stat`: Executable and hardware drivers which run on the RPi and interface with the temperature sensor and transmitter
+- `rpi-stat-server`: Central Websocket (SignalR) server which all appliances running `rpi-stat` will connect to
+- `rpi-stat-ui`: An HTML user interface for the server

 ## Hardware